 A charitable community benefit society is exempt from corporation tax, just like a registered charity.
 This exemption covers rental income from social housing tenants, grants received for social housing purposes, and activities directly supporting charitable objectives.

-Key distinction: Community benefit societies providing social housing may be registered with the FCA (Financial Conduct Authority) and regulated by the Regulator of Social Housing as registered housing associations.
-Societies not required to register with the charity regulator despite being charitable organisations are referred to as "exempt charities".
+Community benefit societies providing social housing may be registered with the FCA (Financial Conduct Authority) and regulated by the Regulator of Social Housing as registered housing associations.
+Exempt charities are charitable organisations that are not required to register with the Charity Commission.
+Exempt charities enjoy the same tax benefits as registered charities, including corporation tax relief, without the dual regulation burden of Charity Commission oversight.

 When Housing Associations Face Tax Complexity

 While core social housing operations enjoy tax exemptions, housing associations increasingly undertake activities that create tax liabilities.
+Commercial lettings, surplus trading income, and activities that stray beyond charitable objects can all generate corporation tax exposure.

 Does MTD for Income Tax Affect Housing Associations?